templatecookie/templatecookie/content/docs/jobpilot/system-setting/payment-gateway.md

 - Go to the Settings page -> API Keys
 - Go to your product Admin Panel -> Settings -> Payment Gateway -> Manual Payment -> Paystack Tab and enter the given API Keys.

+### Flutterwave Setup
+The Flutterwave integration gives your users the ability to pay with via the Flutterwave payment gateway for purchases.

+- Go to [Flutterwave](https://flutterwave.com/us/) and Login to your account.
+- Go to Settings -> API Keys page on Flutterwave get your API key.
+- Go to your product Admin Panel -> Settings -> Payment Gateway -> Manual Payment -> Flutterwave and enter the given API Key.

 ### Mollie Setup
 The Mollie integration gives your users the ability to pay with via the Mollie payment gateway for purchases.